 By Shoresh Shafei, Justin Benson & Nathaniel Talbott

 We are excited to start mining Spreedly's data - we have quite a lot of it - to surface interesting insights, trends, and if possible actionable results for merchants, payment gateways, and even consumers.
-While perhaps not as flashy as data science at a dating company, it should be safer to read at work, and we suspect there are a lot of kindred souls that find payments data as interesting as we do.
+While perhaps not as flashy as data science for luxury brands, we suspect there are a lot of kindred souls that find payments data as interesting as we do.
 Who doesn't like getting better at making money?

 As an independent credit card vault that allows our customers to route payments to their preferred payment partners, Spreedly facilitates online payments via more than 100 payment gateways and third party API's in over 100 countries.
 With greater than 10 million credit cards stored, and working with hundreds of customers in different industry segments across the globe, Spreedly has unique access to a database of vaulted payment methods and executed transactions that can be used to start exploring important questions in the payment industry in order to help us all make smarter, data-supported decisions